nuttytree/ESPHome-Devices/components/tuya_dimmer_as_fan/README.md

 * switch_datapoint (Required, int): The datapoint id number of the power switch.
 * dimmer_datapoint (Required, int): The datapoint id number of the dimmer value.
 * dimmer_max_value (Optional, int, default 255): The highest dimmer value allowed.
+* power.id (Optional, string) Manually specify the power sensor ID used for code generation.
+* power.name (Optional, string) The name for the power sensor.
+* power.fan_wattage (Optional, float) The total wattage of the fan(s) controled by this dimmer.